xbeat/Machine-Learning/README.md

 Introduction to Statistical Learning

 Statistical learning refers to a vast set of tools for understanding data.
 It has led to fascinating advances in fields ranging from biology to astrophysics to marketing and beyond.
 In this slideshow, we will explore the fundamental concepts and techniques of statistical learning using Python.

+## Solving the Traveling Salesman Problem

+Foundations of TSP Representation

+A fundamental aspect of solving the Traveling Salesman Problem is representing cities and distances efficiently.
+We implement a City class to store coordinates and calculate Euclidean distances, forming the basis for our optimization algorithms.

 ## Autoencoders for Manifold Dimension Discovery in Python